thecodemaiden/TCMTextAdventure/README.md

 Q: Why didn't you use camelCase?

 A: I started out doing old-style underscore separated variable names, and now I'm too lazy to switch style.

+Q: How do I play?

+A: python txt_adv.py - Make sure all the other files are in the same directory.